Plantations of Ireland

-Plantations in 16th- and 17th-century Ireland (Plandálacha na hÉireann) involved the confiscation of Irish-owned land by the English Crown and the colonisation of this land with settlers from Great Britain.
+Plantations in 16th- and 17th-century Ireland involved the confiscation of Irish-owned land by the English Crown and the colonisation of this land with settlers from Great Britain.
 The main plantations took place from the 1550s to the 1620s, the biggest of which was the plantation of Ulster.
 The plantations led to the founding of many towns, massive demographic, cultural and economic changes, changes in land ownership and the landscape, and also to centuries of ethnic and sectarian conflict.
+They created large communities with British and Protestant identities, and a new Protestant elite.
 The Plantations took place before and during the earliest British colonisation of the Americas, and a group known as the West Country Men were involved in both Irish and American colonisation.

 There had been small-scale immigration from Britain since the 12th century, after the Anglo-Norman invasion.
 By the 15th century, direct English control had shrunk to an area called the Pale.
 In the 1540s the English Tudor conquest of Ireland began.
 The first plantations were in the 1550s, during the reign of Queen Mary I, in Laois ('Queen's County') and Offaly ('King's County').
-These plantations were based around existing frontier forts, but they were largely unsuccessful due to fierce resistance from native Irish clans.
+These plantations were based around existing frontier forts, but were largely unsuccessful due to fierce resistance from Irish clans.

-The next plantations were during the reign of Elizabeth I. In 1568 there was an attempt to establish the first joint stock colony in Kerrycurrihy barony, but it was destroyed by the Irish.
+The next plantations were during the reign of Elizabeth I. In 1568 there was an attempt to establish a colony in Kerrycurrihy, but it was destroyed by the Irish.
 In the 1570s a privately funded plantation of east Ulster was attempted, but it also sparked conflict with the local Irish lord and ended in failure.
 The Munster plantation of the 1580s followed the Desmond Rebellions.
 Businessmen were encouraged to invest in the scheme and English colonists were settled on land confiscated from the defeated rebel lords.
-However, the settlements were scattered and attracted far fewer settlers than was hoped for.
+However, the settlements were scattered and attracted far fewer settlers than planned.
 When the Nine Years' War broke out in the 1590s, most of these settlements were abandoned, although English settlers began to return following the war.

 The plantation of Ulster began in the 1610s, during the reign of James I. Following their defeat in the Nine Years' War, many rebel Ulster lords fled Ireland and their lands were confiscated.
 This was the biggest and most successful of the plantations and comprised most of the province of Ulster.
-While the province was mainly Irish-speaking and Catholic, the new settlers were required to be English-speaking Protestants, with most coming from the Scottish Lowlands and Northern England.
-This created a distinct Ulster Protestant community whose cultures differed from that of the native Irish.
+While Ulster was mainly Irish-speaking and Catholic, the new settlers were required to be English-speaking Protestants, with most families coming from the Scottish Lowlands and Northern England.
+This eventually created a distinct Ulster Protestant community.

 The Ulster plantation was one cause of the 1641 Irish Rebellion, during which thousands of settlers were killed, expelled or fled.
 After the Irish Catholics were defeated in the Cromwellian conquest of 1652, most remaining Catholic-owned land was confiscated and thousands of English soldiers settled in Ireland.
 Scottish settlement in Ulster resumed and intensified during the Scottish famine of the 1690s.
 By the 1720s, British Protestants were the majority in Ulster.